 Does your company have a sustainable CSR program?
 GlobalGiving’s Nicole Morrissey outlines six steps you can take to build one.

 In today’s competitive business environment, corporate social responsibility (CSR) programs need to go beyond “doing good.”
-The most successful CSR initiatives tell a company’s story, implement stakeholder feedback, position a company as a leader on social issues, and guide how community investment dollars will best be spent.
+The most successful CSR initiatives tell a company’s story, implement customer and employee feedback, position a company as a leader on social issues, and guide how community investment dollars will best be spent.

 But to accomplish this, CSR programs first need to be strategically aligned with a company’s business model.
 If corporate citizenship efforts do not demonstrate value to customers, employees, and shareholders, as well as the community, they’re less likely to be successful and serve a long term purpose.

 Below are six ways that your company can craft an effective corporate social responsibility program that is strategic and sustainable: